Aidunlin/MeanScout/README.md

 ## Options

-Clicking the MeanScout logo will reveal useful options for MeanScout.
-(Make sure to tell your scouts they probably shouldn't mess with these).
+Pressing the menu button will reveal useful options for MeanScout (Make sure to tell your scouts they probably shouldn't mess with these).

 - Set which robot location will be scouted, only used to remind scouts which robot they are scouting.
 - Download surveys and clear the in-app survey storage (prevents duplicate surveys if you download more than once).